sakethnbr/Flight-Agent/README.md

 4. **Results**: View price comparison and savings
 5. **Book**: Click the booking link to secure your deal

-## 🌟 Why Streamlit?

-- **Fast Development**: Rapid prototyping and deployment
-- **Beautiful UI**: Built-in components with custom styling
-- **Easy Deployment**: Simple deployment to Streamlit Cloud
-- **Interactive**: Real-time updates and user interactions
-- **Responsive**: Works on all devices and screen sizes

-## 🚀 Deployment

-Deploy to Streamlit Cloud:
-1. Push your code to GitHub
-2. Connect your repository to Streamlit Cloud
-3. Deploy with one click

 ## 📄 License

 This project is open source and available under the MIT License.